1. Can IB-Matlab be used with other brokers?

 16. Is feature ABC available in IB-Matlab?

-IB-Matlab supports the entire IB API.
-This means that all the functionality that IB exposes in its API, is available in IB-Matlab.
+If feature ABC is supported by IB’s API, then it is almost certain that it is also available in IB-Matlab.
 In most cases, this functionality is available using an easy-to-use Matlab wrapper function.
 This includes all the important trading and query functionalities.
 Some additional functionalities, which are less commonly used, are supported by a more capable underlying connector object that IB-Matlab provides.
 To check whether a specific feature is available in the IB API (and by extension, in IB-Matlab), please refer to IB-Matlab’s online User Guide, or IB’s online reference, or contact IB customer service.

 17. Can you add feature ABC in IB-Matlab for me?